surveygraph/surveygraphr/README.md

 ### Build and install from source

 Note that neither of the download options (downloading a zip and git cloning) in the previous section actually installs the package.
-To build from the downloaded source (after unzipping if necessary), run
+To build using the downloaded source (after unzipping if necessary), open a terminal and run

 ```sh
 R CMD BUILD .